fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_4.md

 ```

 You should put the terms of the licensing in a LICENSE file.
 All of the code in
-this book follows the following license:
+this course follows the following license:

 ```
 appendices/packaging/some_package_proj_v2/LICENSE